Chord notation systems

 - Ctrl+Space (Mac: Alt+Space) add a space to the chord name

 - Ctrl (Mac: Cmd) plus number (1-9) move Cursor by duration corresponding to number (e.g.; half note for 6)

 MuseScore understands most of the abbreviations used in chord symbols:

 - Major: M, Ma, Maj, ma, maj, Δ (type t or ˆ for the triangle)

 - Minor: m, mi, min, -

-- Diminished: dim, ° (entered with lowercase letter o, shows as ° if using the Jazz style, as o otherwise)
+- Diminished: dim, ° (entered with lowercase letter o, shows as ° if using the Jazz style, as o, the Greek omicron, otherwise)

 - Augmented: aug, +